coffeine-labs/coffeine/README.md

 *eLife*, 9:e54055, 2020
 <https://elifesciences.org/articles/54055>

-The filter bank pipelines (across multiple frequency bands) can the thought of as follows:
+The filter-bank pipelines (across multiple frequency bands) can the thought of as follows:

 <img width="1380" alt="meeg_pipelines" src="https://user-images.githubusercontent.com/1908618/115611659-a6d5ab80-a2ea-11eb-935c-006cad4fc8e5.png">

 After preprocessing, covariance matrices can be projected to mitigate field spread and deal with rank deficient signals.
 Subsequently, vectorization is performed to extract column features from the variance, covariance or both.
-The Riemannian embedding is special in mititgating field spread and providing vectorization in 1 step.
+The Riemannian embedding is special in mitigating field spread and providing vectorization in 1 step.
-It can be combined with dimensionality reduction in the projection step to deal with rank deficinency.
+It can be combined with dimensionality reduction in the projection step to deal with rank deficiency.
 Finally, a statistical learning algorithm is applied.

-The represnetation, projection and vectorization steps are separately done for each frequency band.
+The representation, projection and vectorization steps are separately done for each frequency band.

 ## Installation of Python package